radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 ## TLS Application-Layer Protocol Negotiation (ALPN) Protocol IDs

-IANA is requested to update the "TLS Application-Layer Protocol Negotiation (ALPN) Protocol IDs" registry to update one entry, and change the reference from {{?RFC9765}} to THIS DOCUMENT.
+IANA is requested to update the "TLS Application-Layer Protocol Negotiation (ALPN) Protocol IDs" registry at [https://www.iana.org/assignments/tls-extensiontype-values/tls-extensiontype-values.xhtml#alpn-protocol-ids](https://www.iana.org/assignments/tls-extensiontype-values/tls-extensiontype-values.xhtml#alpn-protocol-ids) to update one entry, and change the reference from {{?RFC9765}} to THIS DOCUMENT.

 ~~~~
 Protocol: RADIUS/1.0